Mike Lindup: Career

 Since July 2000, Lindup has been part of the live line-up of UK/Brazilian outfit Da Lata, playing keyboards, percussion and providing backing vocals, who have been performing from clubs to festivals in the UK and Europe, U.S., Canada, Japan, South Africa and China.

 In 2006, he rejoined Level 42 full-time, replacing Lyndon Connah, ahead of the recording of the album Retroglide.

 In 2009, he appeared on Phil Gould's first solo album, Watertight.

 In 2012, Lindup dueted with Leee John on a version of "Something About You" at the Leicester Square Theatre, London.

 A new solo album by Lindup, Changes 2 – a follow-up to 1990's Changes – was released in 2023.
 It was described in a Jazzwise review as "funky, soulful, jazzy....Smartly arranged and with finely honed vocal lines from Lindup, it’s thoroughly danceable."

 Personal life

-Lindup's mother was the actress, singer and songwriter Nadia Cattouse (1924–2024) and his father was composer, arranger and orchestrator David Lindup (1928–1992).
+Lindup's mother was the Belize-born actress, singer and songwriter Nadia Cattouse (1924–2024) and his father was the English composer, arranger and orchestrator David Lindup (1928–1992).